 So, join us, won’t you on our excruciating journey on Saturday.
 But first we need to start with a little back story.

-BACK BACK STORY: Aunt R. is buried.
-Her undead sister has been found, and our newly-found cousin and his wife, by their sheer gentle souls, have gotten the sister to speak after decades of silence.
+BACK BACK STORY: AROB (Aunt R.) is buried.
+Her undead sister Shirley has been found, and our newly-found cousin and his wife, by their sheer gentle souls, have gotten the sister to speak after decades of silence.

-“[Cousin], [SOB] and I are committed to put all of AROB’s affairs in order.
-You enabled us to bury her with dignity, you have looked out for ULOB’s interests, and you have rehabilitated the souls of that entire generation by visiting [undead sister] because, at long last, someone claimed her as family.
+“Cousin, SOB and I are committed to put all of AROB’s affairs in order.
+You enabled us to bury her with dignity, you have looked out for ULOB’s (Uncle L’s) interests, and you have rehabilitated the souls of that entire generation by visiting Shirley because, at long last, someone claimed her as family.
 So, let me get the storage.
-Really, this is easy.”
+Really, this is the least we can do for you and AROB.”

 MORE RECENT BACK STORY: I go online and reserve mini-storage locker big enough for the valuables.
 I receive a confirming email from “Alan Dumpit”.
 You cannot make up his name.
 Then Alan calls me to discuss storage conceptually and what I was hoping to gain from my storage experience.
 No joke.
 Because there can be no joking with a “storage consultant” named Dumpit.
 It wouldn’t even be funny if his name were Storeit.
 We went over everything I did on the website.
 I thought that is why I chose the impersonal route of using a computer so that I could keep this a non-relationship.
 No strings.
 I never wanted anonymity so much as in that conversation with Mr. Dumpit.